PC: Dario Acosta

 Megan Burbank, Seattle Times, February 25, 2019

-Mezzo-soprano Emily Fons is impressing audiences and critics alike through her remarkable versatility as an interpreter of Mozart and baroque music as well as of Rossini and more modern composers.
+Mezzo-soprano Emily Fons is impressing audiences and critics alike through her remarkable versatility as an interpreter of music ranging from baroque to modern composers.

 Earlier, Emily Fons returned to the Atlanta Opera as Angelina in La Cenerentola, to the Canadian Opera Company as Hänsel in Hänsel und Gretel and to the San Diego Opera for Cherubino in Le Nozze di Figaro.
 She made her Seattle Opera debut as Laurene in The [R]evolution of Steve Jobs and returned later that season as Maddalena in Rigoletto.
 She appeared with Michigan Opera Theatre as Hänsel in Hänsel und Gretel and with Opera Theatre of St Louis as Poppea in The Coronation of Poppea.

 In the 2017-2018 season, Ms. Fons performed the roles of Ruby in Cold Mountain with North Carolina Opera, Sister Helen Prejean in Dead Man Walking, with the Kentucky Opera, the title role in L’enfant et les sortilèges with the Berlin Philharmonic Orchestra, and both a reprisal of L’enfant and La Ciesca in Gianni Schicchi with Seiji Ozawa’s Ongaku-Juku.
 Concert appearances included A Midsummer Night’s Dream with the Los Angeles Philharmonic Orchestra.

 Ms. Fons’s 2016-2017 season included performances of Angelina in La Cenerentola with Opéra de Lille, Dorabella in Così fan tutte with Opera Omaha, Donna Elvira in Don Giovanni with Florentine Opera, and Cherubino in Le Nozze di Figaro with Boston Lyric Opera.
 In concert, she will be heard in A Midsummer Night’s Dream with the Cleveland Orchestra and Franz Welser-Möst.

 In 2015-2016, Ms. Fons made debuts with the New Orleans Opera as Prince Orlofsky in Die Fledermaus and the Canadian Opera Company as Cherubino in Le Nozze di Figaro.
 In concert, she appeared with the Madison Symphony in Christmas concerts and with the Indianapolis Opera in their Crescendo series.
 Ms. Fons ended the season by returning to the Santa Fe Opera as Stephano in Romeo et Juliette.